CoderCactus/AIProject/README.md

 The training dataset is a `.npz` file:

 * 26 classes (A–Z)
-* Each image: 20x20 grayscale
+* Each image: 20x20 black and white
 * Normalized pixel values (0–1)
 * One-hot encoded labels